lsmolder/bids_tools/README.md

 # BIDS TOOLS
-* scripts to organize 9.4T data and videos into BIDS format
+* Scripts to organize 9.4T data and videos into BIDS format
-* the data from the dicom server is downloaded as a zipped file containing all the data in dcm format
+* The data from the dicom server is downloaded as a zipped file containing all the data in dcm format
-* the data (after unzipping it) is usually organized as follow:
+* The data (after unzipping it) is usually organized as follow:

 ```
 DICOM